LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 "The baseline should be a line in the sand, not a moveable starting point, to ensure we can make the most of improved river health outcomes from environmental works and measures."

-FRIENDS OF THE EARTH SAYS BASIN PLAN WILL PUT RAMSAR WETLANDS AT RISK
+FRIENDS OF THE EARTH: BASIN PLAN PUTS RAMSAR WETLANDS AT RISK

 FoE have sent a delegate to the Ramsar Convention meeting in Romania to press their case for changes to the MD Basin plan which they say will not deliver enough water to Ramsar listed sites in the Basin such as the Barmah-Millewa red gum forest.